kareldh/geo-data-integration/README.md

 This package is based on the OpenLR location referencing methods to map a linestring to the network of a digital map.

-First version where many things can still be improved.
+First version where many things can still be improved, mostly the ease of use.

 ## Usage: